ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-__This is the last Parallelogram before next week’s UKMT Junior Maths Challenge, so good luck if you are taking the test.
-Do the best you can and you might get a bronze, silver or gold certificate.
-And if you don’t get a certificate, then at least you had a go at taking the Junior Maths Challenge.__

 ## 1. The Good Will Hunting problem